MediScribe/docjet-mobile/docs/new_architecture.md

-# Transcription Audio Player: Complete Architecture
+# Transcription Audio Player: Revised Architecture

-This document provides a comprehensive view of the entire Transcription Audio Player architecture, showing all components and their relationships.
+This document provides a comprehensive view of the Transcription Audio Player architecture, showing all components and their relationships with proper separation of concerns.

 ## System Overview